The Coding Limits of Robust Watermarking for Generative Models: Connecting Watermarking and Tamper-detection Codes

-When the output of the generative model is a binary string (i.e., $\alphabet = \bits$), the connection above becomes especially powerful.
-By mapping any robust watermarking scheme to a messageless secret-key code, we can directly apply our main impossibility result for codes to watermarking itself.
+When the output of the generative model is a fixed-length binary string (i.e., $\alphabet = \bits$ and $\cY = \bits^n$), the connection above becomes especially powerful.
+By mapping any robust watermarking scheme to a zero-bit tamper-detection code, we can directly apply our main impossibility result for codes to watermarking itself.

-Specifically, our earlier theorem (\Cref{thm:impossible}) shows that no messageless secret-key code can be sound and robust to tampering beyond a certain threshold—even when the codewords may have variable length.
+Specifically, our earlier theorem (\Cref{thm:impossible}) shows that no zero-bit tamper-detection code can be sound and robust to tampering beyond a certain threshold.
 By combining this with the reduction above, we obtain an immediate impossibility for robust watermarking of binary outputs: